IRL2/nanover-docs/source/concepts/base-protocol.rst

 <https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#google.protobuf.NullValue>`_
 as value.
 If the value is a duration, then the lock is created or renewed with the requested validity duration.
 If the value is null, then the lock is deleted.
-A lock can only be updated if: it does not yet exist, or if it exists but has expired, or if it is held by the same access token as the request.
+A lock can only be updated if:

+* it does not yet exist
+* it exists but has expired
+* it is held by the same access token as the request

 Each update can be about one or multiple locks; a request only succeeds if all the locks can be updated.
 If any of the locks cannot be updated, then none of the locks are updated.

 .. note::